Collaborating with Other Justice Advocates

 - Economic Justice

 Woven through the Dominican pillars of prayer, study, ministry, and community is the quest for TRUTH.
 Finding truth is not a simple process, nor can we ignore truth’s complexity.
+How do we find Truth?
+We being with prayer and contemplation.

 Dominicans in search of Truth and Justice engage with one another and join the international community of Dominicans in studying the link between faith and justice.